Views:

 • Operations can be nested.
 So for example a Mathematical operation can add a number to the result of another, nested Mathematical operation.

-• The term ‘entity object’ in the table below is used to refer to all the fields, properties, identifiers and other data structures belonging to entities that are available to be operated on in the formula.
+• The term ‘entity component’ in the table below is used to refer to all the data fields, properties, identifiers and other data structures belonging to entities that are available to be operated on in the formula.

 OperationSyntaxAllowed values